mmccthomas/Pythonista_games/README.md

 Sliding puzzle game
-can select numbers or any image from the photo library requires installation of slidingpuzzle from pypi Either use StaSH or zip the package and extract into Site Packages(user)
+can select numbers or any image from the photo library requires installation of slidingpuzzle from pypi

 Entry point : Board_Games/tiles.py